One-line summary

 [When this will happen:]

-Targeted Release: Rollout begins mid-November 2025 and expected to complete by mid-January 2026 (previously late December 2025).
+Targeted Release: Rollout begins mid-February 2026 (previously mid-November 2025) and expected to complete by end of February 2026 (previously mid-January).

 [How this affects your organization:]